kbhedi715881/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multi-tasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus on one task at a time and give it your full attention.
 You can then move on to the next task when you're done.

+# 2024-02-11
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

+In essence, this quote reminds programmers that striving to optimize code too early in the development process can lead to unnecessary complexity and potential bugs.
+It's more efficient to first create working, maintainable code and then optimize only when it's clear where the bottlenecks truly are, based on performance measurements and analysis.
+This approach encourages better understanding of the problem domain, clearer code, and more effective use of time and resources.